Lethal leaders Kettering blow Needham away in 15-minute second-half goal fest

 Needham were good value for the 0-0 half-time scoreline.

-Indeed but for a bit more composure they may have taken the lead, Adam Mills prominent for the home side.
+Indeed but for a bit more composure they may have taken the lead, Adam Mills prominent for the home side in what was a thoroughly entertaing first period with lots of good football, even if there was little goalmouth action.

 However, the first goal was always going to be crucial and when Kettering’s Lindon Meikle got it – the first of his two goals – in the 55th minute, you could sense the belief drain from the home side.